Every effort is taken to ensure all onboard experience a truly accessible vacation.

 At some ports, the ship will anchor off shore, and guests are taken to shore by small boats called tenders.
 Even if the ship is scheduled to dock at a pier, it can change to tendering.

 On Solstice class ships there is an accessible route to the tender platform.
 On Millennium class ships, there are exterior stairs with 10 steps to the tender platform.
-On Celebrity Century, there are exterior stairs with 13 steps to the tender platform.
 While our staff will provide assistance, they are not permitted to lift guests and this may preclude tendering for some of our guests.